 Shop around for multiple quotes.

 When looking for a car insurance policy for your new vehicle, shopping around for quotes can help you get the best deal possible.
 Be sure to compare rates from at least three insurers using similar coverage options.
-For this step it helps to have a driver's license and established driving record; it is hard to get real car insurance quotes without a license.
+It helps to have a driver's license and an established driving record; it is hard to get real car insurance quotes without a license.

 Decide on the coverage you need.